T of C

 (Return)

-Wang Di's interpretation of this melody seems to be quite well-known: in particular I have heard people sing the first section from memory, or recognise it when they hear it.
+Whether from here or elsewhere, Wang Di's interpretation of this melody seems to have been quite well-known: in particular I have heard people sing the first section from memory, or recognise it when they hear it.
 However, when asked they have not been able to say where it came from ("traditional"?), and I have not yet found the earliest performance based on Wang Di's transcription, nor do I know when Wang Di first did her transcription.
 I have seen three publications that include it:

 The 1982 publication also has Wang Di's transcription of Sections 9 and 10 of the musically unrelated 1722 Hujia Shibapai; that 1722 volume appends Cai Wenji's lyrics after the tablature, so Wang had to pair them to the music according to her own method.